Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • swelling, redness of the labia majora.

-The severity of symptoms changes as the inflammation worsens.
+The severity of symptoms changes as inflammation worsens.

 • Canaliculitis.
 The temperature is normal or subfebrile.
-The most disturbing is not very sharp pain in the region of the labia majora.
-Often there is itching, burning in the vestibule of the vagina due to inflammation and irritation of the tissues with a purulent secret that is secreted from the tubules.
+The most disturbing thing is the not very sharp pain in the labia majora.
+Itching and burning are often felt in the area of the vestibule of the vagina due to inflammation and irritation of the tissues with a purulent secretion that is secreted from the tubules.

 • Infiltration.
-It is called a "false abscess".
-The clinical picture is in many ways similar to the true abscess formation of tissues, the differences are literally in the details, they can only be determined by a specialist.
-The body temperature rises, sometimes up to 39-40 ° C, the woman notes severe chills, weakness, headaches.
-The region of the labia majora with an inflamed gland is sharply painful when touched, it is painful to move around.
-Severe swelling of the tissues, often the entrance to the vagina is blocked completely and vaginal examination is impossible.
-The labia majora is bright red in color, with a sheen due to the stretching of the tissues, when touched it is hot.
+It is called a “false abscess.”
+The clinical picture is in many ways similar to true tissue abscessation; the differences are literally in the smallest details, which can only be determined by a specialist.
+The body temperature rises, sometimes up to 39-40 °C, the woman notes severe chills, weakness, and headaches.
+The area of the labia majora with the inflamed gland is sharply painful when touched, and it is painful to move.
+Severe swelling of the tissues, often the entrance to the vagina is completely blocked and vaginal examination is impossible.
+The labia majora is bright red, shiny due to the stretched tissue, and hot when touched.
 Enlarged lymph nodes in the groin area.

 • Abscess formation.
 All symptoms of inflammation characteristic of infiltration are clearly expressed.
-On palpation of the labia majora, dense tissues are determined in the area of inflammation, and softening is found in one of the areas - this is an already formed cavity with pus.
-A woman may notice a "pulsation" in this place.
+When palpating the labia majora, dense tissue is identified in the area of inflammation, and softening is detected in one of the areas - this is an already formed cavity with pus.
+A woman may notice a “pulsation” in this place.
 Enlarged inguinal lymph nodes.

-Signs of inflammation of the Bartholin gland in a chronic course are less pronounced.
-Usually, a relapse is accompanied by the appearance of unexpressed pain, redness and slight swelling.
-After conservative measures, the symptoms decrease or disappear altogether.
-But after a while they reappear, for example, after SARS, hypothermia.
+Signs of inflammation of the Bartholin gland in chronic conditions are less pronounced.
+Typically, relapse is accompanied by mild pain, redness and slight swelling.
+After conservative measures, symptoms decrease or disappear altogether.
+But after some time they appear again, for example, after ARVI, hypothermia.

 If during pregnancy

-Bartholinitis occurs during gestation.
+Bartholinitis occurs during pregnancy.
 This may be the first episode of the disease or a relapse of the chronic form.
-The tactics of conducting a woman largely depends on the clinical picture.
+The tactics for managing a woman largely depend on the clinical picture.
 If possible, conservative therapy should be followed.

 • intrauterine infection of the baby– this provokes a threat, interruption, leakage of amniotic fluid, premature birth;

-• infectious complications after childbirth- if a woman gives birth through the natural birth canal, the likelihood of purulent conjunctivitis, suppuration of the umbilical wound in the baby increases; for the mother, the risks of poor healing of sutures increase.
+• infectious complications after childbirth– if a woman gives birth through the natural birth canal, the likelihood of purulent conjunctivitis and suppuration of the baby’s umbilical wound increases; For the mother, the risks of poor suture healing increase.

 Timely treatment with antibacterial drugs and, if necessary, surgical treatment can reduce the complications of bartholinitis during pregnancy to a minimum.